akshatnema/apiwiz-assignement-answers/README.md

   - **Create a pod with the above created custom image when a pod dies k8s should automatically restart**

     I created a [create_pod.yaml](./create_pod.yaml) YAML file to create Pod.

+  - **How to access the custom application with a specific port?**

+    To access a custom application with a specific port in Kubernetes, you'll need to create a Service that exposes the application.
+Here are the steps I followed:

+    - Create a Deployment to manage the pods running your custom application.
+I implemented this in [create_deployment.yaml](./create_deployment.yml) file.

+      Apply this YAML using ```kubectl apply -f create_deployment.yaml```

+    - I created a Service to expose your application and define a specific port for external access.
+I implemented this in [create_service.yml](./create_service.yml).

+      Apply this YAML using ```kubectl apply -f create_service.yaml```.

+    We can now access our custom application using the node's IP address and the chosen NodePort.